 Visit Tennessee State Parks This Spring

-Spring is certainly the perfect time to explore Tennessee’s 59 state parks.
-The trails are fresh, the air is crisp, and also the views are unforgettable.
-Whether you’re chasing waterfalls, birdwatching, or just out for a scenic drive, these parks offer something for everyone.
+Spring is the perfect time to explore Tennessee’s 59 state parks.
+The trails are fresh, the air is crisp, and the views are hard to beat.
+Whether you’re out for a scenic drive, spotting wildflowers, or chasing waterfalls, these parks offer something for everyone.

 - Fall Creek Falls State Park – One of the tallest waterfalls in the Southeast

-- Seven Islands State Birding Park – Flat trails and wildflowers
+- Seven Islands State Birding Park – Flat trails and blooming wildflowers

-- Big Ridge State Park – Great for a peaceful spring hike
+- Big Ridge State Park – Peaceful spring hiking

-- Meeman-Shelby Forest State Park – A perfect picnic spot near Memphis
+- Meeman-Shelby Forest State Park – Picnic-perfect near Memphis

-- Norris Dam State Park – Ideal for hiking and also cabin stays
+- Norris Dam State Park – Lakeside hikes and cozy cabins

 Spring Experiences You’ll Love in Tennessee